ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

     consensus-on-accept-gossip-peer-size: 5
     consensus-accepted-frontier-gossip-peer-size: 5
 ```

-Make sure to remove `throttler-inbound-at-large-alloc-size` and
-`throttler-inbound-node-max-at-large-bytes` from the default YAML, otherwise
-you will have duplicate keys.

 #### Supporting All Metrics
 By default, `avalanche-ops` does not support ingest all metrics into AWS